What are the important and critical details you need to know before you pick the best Condo Insurance for you?

 Do you already own a condominium or a cooperative apartment, or are you looking to get one?

 Insurance for condos and co-ops is very different and a lot more complicated in comparison to homeowner insurance.
 Lately, a lot of people invest or buy a condo without knowing the full involvement of their duties.
-You may encounter a line of annoyance because they have no idea of how their insurance for the condo works.
-Co-op is a whole different story and has its own known issues, just like the condos.
-You can totally avoid these common problems and save a little dollar along the way.
+You may encounter a line of annoyance because they have no idea how their condo insurance works.
+Co-op is a different story and has its own known issues, just like the condos.
+You can totally avoid these common problems and save a few dollars along the way.
 You have to simply understand how your coop or condo insurance works.
 Furthermore, you also have to know how it connects to the policy of the association.
 What are your duties and responsibilities, if ever you have a claim?

 Do you need insurance for your Condo?

 Every coop and/or condo owner should have their own corresponding insurance.
 One of the most common problems that owners will encounter is when they are purchasing a condo or coop.
 Another one is when insurance confuses them.
 Unlike the simpler discussion for homeowners, you don’t have to provide an insurance binder (contracts of temporary insurance, awaiting the formal policy) to the company they are paying their mortgage.
 Since the building has insurance as a whole, condo/coop owners need not provide a binder.
 But this is where the condo/coop owners thought they are part of the coverage.
 So, they forgot to purchase their individual insurance policy.